kaschau/sempy/README.md

 With this reduced set, we can much more quickly perform the SEM calculations.
 Next, we start at time = zero.
 We can further filter out eddys too far into the future to effect this time.
 We compute the sum of the contributing eddys for this point in time, then march forward to the next point in time.
 We repeat this until a signal of the desired length is computed.
 We then move onto the next point of interest.

 ![Point Eddys](./References/readme/points.gif)

+As each point on the inlet plane is uneffected by the other points on the inlet plane, and the synthetic eddys are static, groups of inlet points can be processed in parallel.
+We store the discrete inlet signal as cubic polynial coefficient allowing reconstruction of the signal at arbitrary time steps at run time.